Angrezi Medium Movie Review: Irrfan Khan Hits The Right Chord With His Moving Performance!

 Performances

 Irrfan Khan is one of the best things to happen to Angrezi Medium.
 With his nifty acting skills, he infuses life even in the most lazily-written scene.
-After his grueling battle with cancer in real-life, the star is back on his feet and your face lights up when you watch in the first frame itself.
-He makes you feel every of his emotions as your own.
+After his gruelling battle with cancer in real-life, the star is back on his feet and your face lights up when you watch in the first frame itself.
+He makes you feel each of his emotions as your own.

 Radhika Madan, who plays his daughter, holds her own even when she is seen in the same frame as him.
 The actress brings the right amount of vulnerability and relatability to her character.
 However in a scene or two, she does falter a bit but then, quickly composes in the nick of time.